 Copyright your work

-Even though your work is automatically protected by copyright if it meets the criteria to be qualified as copyright content, copyrighting your work will make it far easier to monitor and take down infringements online, and get it taken down when it occurs.
+Even though your work is automatically protected by copyright if it meets the criteria to be qualified as copyright content, copyrighting your work will make it far easier for anti-piracy companies to monitor and take down infringements online, and get it taken down when it occurs.

 Report infringement to law enforcement

 Reporting digital piracy to law enforcement creates an official record of infringement online and may increase the chances of the content being taken down.

 Website owners and domain hosts are usually public information that can be found quickly online.
 If you need to take down a website for copyright infringement, reach out to the domain registrant, host, and any other contact associated with the site.
 This tactic can save you more time and stress if they heed your request before you take official action.